 The Best Sports Blog is also about building a new online sports community for engaged fans who want two things: to read the best analysis out there and have an outlet to contribute their own criticism, thoughts, and ideas.
 As you will notice, we always solicit your thoughts and comments in our articles and have comment boxes featured prominently on every page.
 Theres a reason for that: we dont just want this to be a normal sports site that you visit, read, and leave; we want it to be a community of sports fans sharing their ideas.
 We are sports fans just like you; normal fans who want to read intelligent detailed analysis and express our own ideas at the same time.
 Thats why we created The Best Sports Blog: we want to create a web-based sports community where everyone reads our thoughts, contributes their own, and together we reach a consensus (or happily debate forever) on the biggest questions and issues in sports today.

 Don't forget that The Best Sports Blog is part of the TBSB Network!
 Our other sites can be found in the drop down navigation at the top of the page where it says "TBSB Network."

 At Australian online casinos local players can benefit from the local customer service which offers toll free phone numbers for players within Australia.
 In addition customers can also contact the service via email and in some cases live chat options.
-Some casinos also offer snail mail options as another way to bet.

 As a final note, we encourage you to join our free subscription newsletter.
 You will find it on the top right hand corner of this homepage.
 The newsletter will be used to provide members of The Best Sports Blog community with article updates, special content and analysis that is exclusive to our newsletter subscribers, and occasionally notices of great new products and services that we think could prove very helpful to our readers.
 We encourage you to sign up for it as your first step in joining this special new online community and becoming part of something new and unique in the sports world.